Jordi-Jaspers/GoByTest/README.md

 * Potentially a nice complement to your test suite

 ## Application <a name = "application"></a>
+The application must have the following endpoints:

+* `GET /players/{name}`
+should return a number indicating the total number of wins

+* `POST /players/{name}`
+should record a win for that name, incrementing for every subsequent POST

 ## Meta <a name = "meta"></a>